llxxbb/Nature/doc/EN/help/relation.md

 ### Selector

 The upstream and downstream must meet the specified conditions before Nature can call Executor.
-These conditions are defined as follows:
+These conditions defined as follows:

 ```json
 {